 Why: Creosote, a flammable byproduct of wood burning, can build up in fireplaces and chimneys.
 This creates a fire hazard and elevates the risk of carbon monoxide poisoning.

 How: This is not a DIY project.
 Call a trained chimney sweep.
 They’ll use specialized equipment – and even get up on your roof, ? la Mary Poppins – to ensure another season of safe wood burning.
 You can find a chimney sweep through the Chimney Safety Institute of America or the National Chimney Sweep Guild.

 Clean Your Gutters and Roof Valleys

-Why: Mucked-up gutters and roof valleys can caused water to back up and potentially enter your home via the foundation, roof or crawl space ? or even freeze inside your gutters and wreck them altogether.
+Why: Mucked-up gutters and roof valleys can cause water to back up and potentially enter your home via the foundation, roof, or crawl space, or even freeze inside your gutters and wreck them altogether.